Observatory-Sciences/aravis-detector/docs/developer/explanations/arvcli.md

 The hdf command has several subcommands that allow the user to:

+- start: prepares the file writer to start saving files when acquisition starts
+- stop: stops the file writer plugin
+- write: starts both file writing and acquisition
+- stopW: stops write
-- set a file name, defaults to run_seconds_minutes_hours_day_month_year.
+- file: file name
-- set a file path, defaults to the value given in config.yml
+- path: path of the file
-- number of frames to save.
+- num: number of frames to save

-Additionally it can also start the hdf plugin with or without also starting frame acquisition.
+The arguments are passed as normal values to the function and a set of if statements determine if they are used or not.
+The stop functions are parsed first, then path, num and name values.
+If this values are None the code sends a request to the server for the last value (except for num).
+If that value had not been set it defaults to the config defined values.
+The start options are checked last.

 ### http